 Starting in July 2020, NW Natural began work to clean up contaminated sediment at the former Portland Gas Manufacturing site along the Willamette River in downtown Portland.
-This work is addressing historical contamination resulting from gas manufacturing operations along the west bank of the river from the mid-1800s to early 1900s.
+This work addressed historical contamination resulting from gas manufacturing operations along the west bank of the river from the mid-1800s to early 1900s.

 Media: Lauren Wirtis

 What is this project and why is this cleanup project important?

 This is the last large legacy contamination site in the downtown reach of the Willamette River.
 The cleanup effort will remove areas of contamination in the river sediments adjacent to the Portland seawall.
 It is important that these contaminants be removed from the river to ensure long-term protection of human health and the environment.
 To learn more about the Downtown Reach, see the factsheet about cleanup in this area.

 Is this cleanup related to the Portland Harbor Superfund Site?

 No. This site is upriver of the Portland Harbor Superfund Site and is not a part of that cleanup effort.
 Project represents the last significant cleanup of legacy contamination in the downtown reach of the river.

 This project website contains the most recent information and additional resources are listed at the top of the page on the righthand side.
 Additionally, you can contact project managers at DEQ or NW Natural below: